ansible/ansible/docsite/latest/rst/intro_adhoc.rst

-When running any command with the ansible *ad hoc* CLI (as opposed to :doc:`playbooks`), pay particular attention to shell quoting rules, so the shell doesn't eat a variable before it gets passed to Ansible.
+When running any command with the ansible *ad hoc* CLI (as opposed to :doc:`playbooks`), pay particular attention to shell quoting rules, so the local shell doesn't eat a variable before it gets passed to Ansible.
 For example, using double vs single quotes in the above example would evaluate the variable on the box you were on.

 So far we've been demoing simple command execution, but most Ansible modules usually do not work like simple scripts.
 They make the remote system look like you state, and run the commands necessary to get it there.
 This is commonly referred to as 'idempotence', and is a core design goal of ansible.
-However, we also recognize that running *ad hoc* commands is equally important, so Ansible easily supports both.
+However, we also recognize that running arbitrary commands is equally important, so Ansible easily supports both.

 File Transfer